CADWRDeltaModeling/BayDeltaSCHISM/templates/sediment/README.md

   - Copy or create a link to `vgrid.in.2d` as `vgrid.in`.
   - Run SCHISM.
     - On HPC4, use `schism/5.10_intel2022.1` module.
 It comes with a few variants of schism binaries, and `pschism_PREC_EVAP_GOTM_TVD-VL` can be used for this 2D mode run.
+    - Job can be submitted with `qsub launch.pbs.2d`.

 ### Prepare a 3D hydrodynamics-sediment simulation.
   - Create `uv3D.th.nc`
-    - With SCHISM v5.10, it is no longer required to combine variables.
     - Run `interpolate_variables8` inside `outputs` directory (make sure SCHISM module has been loaded).
-      - Copy `interpolate_variables.in` into the 2D outputs directory.
+      - Copy `BayDeltaSCHISM/template/bay_delta/interpolate_variables.in` into the 2D outputs directory.
       - Copy or link to `hgrid.gr3` in the 2D outputs directory as  `fg.gr3` and `bg.gr3`
       - Copy or link to `vgrid.in.3d` in the 2D outputs directory as `vgrid.fg`.
       - Run `interpolate_variables8` in the 2D outputs directory.
 It will generate `uv3D.th.nc`.
 If segmentation fault error is encountered, run `ulimit -s unlimited` first.